0xcadams/0xcadams-com/_notes/ideas-and-execution.md

 The most incredible man-made achievements can be described in this way.
 Take an Eames lounge chair as an example: curved plywood, thick leather cushions, three distinct pieces.
 A moleskin notebook: oil-cloth bound cover, elastic closure, compact.
 A Montblanc pen: handcrafted ribs, iconic emblem, sleek body.
 They can be described with simple words, but it’s not only the words that make them beautiful.
 They are beautiful because their craftsmanship starts with their description and continues with their execution.

 Everyone starts where LeWitt did.
-Their early vocabulary is narrow and elementary, separate from others.
+Your early vocabulary starts narrow and elementary, separate from others.
 As you have more interactions with the work, it changes your vocabulary and your vocabulary changes the work.
-You start seeing what makes something have deep quality and the beauty in collaborating on a vision.
+You start seeing what makes something have deep quality and the beauty in collaborating on that vision.

 There’s a widely known trap in the world for people without experience.
 They will say things like, “that [incredible] product would have existed no matter what, they were just the first to think of it.”
 This is not true.
 There is a feedback mechanism between what exists in the current moment and the way people view the world.
 You would not think to start an online store before the Internet.
 The reality is that the idea was only the beginning of a journey that created the product.

 The people who have experience will sometimes say the opposite, and they are also wrong.
 The idea matters.
-It is not only about execution.
-The two can’t be separated and they affect each other.
-But the idea should evolve over time with the work.
+It's not only about execution.
+The two shouldn't be separated; the idea should evolve over time with the work.
 The idea drives the early work, and the early work changes the idea, and so on.
 It is the interchange between the two that makes craft.
-It is taking feedback from the work and allowing it to change the idea.
+It's taking feedback from the work and allowing it to change the idea.
 The vocabulary evolves with the work.
 If you trivialize the idea, the work will suffer.
+And vice versa.

-Another way people say this is that it’s about the journey, not the destination.
+Another way people commonly say this is that it’s about the journey, not the destination.
 This is not entirely true.
 The destination is the inspiration; it’s why you started in the first place.
 It’s why you keep going.
 Your experience along the way will change your expectations, things will happen that are beyond your control, and your destination will change.
 The destination still matters.

 The hardest part is allowing the idea to change with the work, but making sure the idea keeps its importance.